OfficeDev/office-js-docs-pr/docs/develop/office-versions-and-requirement-sets.md

 Some Office hosts have their own API requirement sets.
 For example, the first requirement set for the Excel API was `ExcelApi 1.1` and the first requirement set for the Word API was `WordApi 1.1`.
 Since then, multiple new ExcelApi requirement sets and WordApi requirement sets have been added to provide additional API functionality.

-In addition, other functionality such as add-in commands (ribbon extensibility) and the ability to launch dialog boxes (Dialog API) were added to the common API.
+In addition, other functionality such as add-in commands (ribbon extensibility) and the ability to launch dialog boxes (Dialog API) were added to the Common API.
 Add-in commands and Dialog API requirement sets are examples of API sets that the various Office hosts share in common.

 An add-in can only use APIs in requirement sets that are supported by the version of Office host where the add-in is running.
 To know exactly which requirement sets are available for a specific Office host version, refer to the following host-specific requirement set articles: